grantsrb/cogmtc/README.md

         of the language output for the current timestep is included as input into the action prediction.
 If false, the language output is not included.
+    "extra_lang_pred": bool
+        if true, the DoubleVaryLSTM will include an extra language prediction system that it will use for making language predictions in the `incl_lang_inpt` cases
+        (emulating the behavior of the SeparateLSTM).
+This is in addition to the DoubleVaryLSTM's usual
+        language predictions.
+Only relevant when using the DoubleVaryLSTM model type and `incl_lang_preds` is true.
     "lang_teacher_p": float [0,1]
         the probability of using teacher forcing on the language inputs. only applies if incl_lang_inpt is true